-People also do this because it is sometimes easier to talk about relationships between people and other people than about relationships between people and non-human things, such as wealth.
+People also do this because it is sometimes easier to talk about people's relationships with nonhuman things, such as wealth, as if they were like relationships between people.

 You cannot serve God and wealth.
 (Matthew 6:24 ULB)

 - Some languages do not use personification. - Some languages use personification only in certain situations.